Cardinals' Brett Cecil: Earns first save

 Cecil pitched a scoreless ninth inning to collect his first save of the season during Monday's win over the Mets.

 The St. Louis bullpen is in a state of flux, and Cecil has a legitimate chance to solidify himself as a closer candidate.
 Additionally, it's not out of the question to suggest that he's already established himself as the ninth-inning favorite after appearing in save situations in consecutive games.
 As a result, he's definitely an add candidate in the majority of settings.
-Still, Cecil's track record suggests that he's probably not the best option for the Cards and long-term fantasy expectations should be kept in check.
+Still, Cecil's track record suggests that he's probably not the best option for the Cards, so long-term fantasy expectations should be kept in check.

 More News